benjanning/pands-problem-sheet/README.md

 In order to format the result to 2 decimal places I used the code “round: BMI = round(BMI, 2) [2]

-# Week 03 - Problem Sheet 2 - secondstring
+# Week 03 - Problem Sheet 2 - Secondstring

 In the second task I was asked to write a program that asks a user to input a string and output every second letter in reverse order.